wildcardgamez/BuddyCards/README.md

 EP III - 120 slots
 Additionally, there is also the ender binder, which can be made with 3 cards and an eye of ender.
 Just like an enderchest, each player will have their own inventory in every ender binder, so it doesn't matter if you lose it.
+You can also lock binders with keys by putting the key in your offhand.

 ## Card Displays
 Made with 1 wood plank and 6 sticks, a card display can be placed to hold 6 cards